Mitochondria: Why Your Cells' "Powerhouses" Matter More Than You Think

 To read more on how the brain and body detox, check out my previous blog post, “Glymphatic System: Unlocking the Nighttime Detox.”

 Manage stress: When we’re in prolonged “fight-or-flight” or chronic stress, it affects every part of our health, especially our cells.
-Cellular stress can come from environmental occurrences like UV radiation and exposure to extreme heat, metabolic causes like oxidative stress, and pathological reactions from bacterial infections, inflammation, and autoimmune reactions.
+Cellular stress can arise from environmental factors such as UV radiation and exposure to extreme heat, metabolic processes such as oxidative stress, and pathological responses to bacterial infections, inflammation, and autoimmune reactions.

 Without managing cellular stress, it could lead to disease and accelerate aging.

 A 2012 study examining the clinical implications of cellular stress responses reported that ongoing cell stress enhances the likelihood of cancer and other age-associated diseases.
-The researchers concluded that cells are well adapted to mild stress, as many stressors are unavoidable at times, but it is the prolonged exposure to stress that can trigger disease and play a role in aging.
+The researchers concluded that cells are well adapted to mild stress, as many stressors are unavoidable at times, but prolonged exposure to stress can trigger disease and contribute to aging.

-Maintain balanced blood sugar: When we fill our plates, keeping our blood sugar and glucose in mind helps stabilize energy levels and increase insulin sensitivity, placing less stress on our cells.
+Maintain balanced blood sugar: When we fill our plates, keeping our blood sugar and glucose levels in mind helps stabilize energy levels and increase insulin sensitivity, reducing stress on our cells.
 Insulin plays a key role in our cells in muscles and fat, for example, to absorb floating glucose in the body and use it for energy.

 Below are ways to naturally balance your blood sugar: